SiteworkMath — cubic-yard markConstruction math from people who’ve thrown the wheelbarrow.

 Risks you see during walkthroughoptional · tick what you actually see at the panel and outlets

-Walk the panel and a few outlets, then flip the flags that apply.
-Knob-and-tube and aluminum branch wiring will force-promote your scope; the other three widen the band and surface inspection-time warnings.
+Walk the panel and a few outlets, then tick what applies.
+Knob-and-tube or aluminum branch wiring usually pushes the project to a full rewire; the other three flags widen the price band and surface inspection-time warnings.
 Defaults assume a clean property.

 How I’d actually use this on a flip